 How can Anderson Strathern help?

-We often assist individuals and businesses at an early stage to avoid settlement discussions becoming necessary.
+We regularly assist individuals and businesses at an early stage to avoid settlement discussions becoming necessary.
 However, often settlement discussions are in in the parties’ best interests.

 We advise on potential claims, settlement agreements and settlement discussions on a daily basis.
-Whether you are an owner/manager of an organisation, an HR professional or an in-house solicitor; or an employee or employee representative; we have the expertise and years of experience to help you.
+Whether you are an owner/manager of an organisation, an HR professional, an in-house solicitor or an employee, we have the expertise and years of experience to help you.
+Taking advice from specialist solicitors who regularly appear before Employment Tribunal judges, really helps to keep you on the right track.
+There are also other related services we can provide, including providing settlement agreements, onsite HR support, negotiation and mediation and advising on immigration, court disputes, tax and wealth planning.